prcutler/paulcutler.org/content/project/speakerstand-lights/index.md

 ## About

 I started working on this off and on over the summer and fall of 2021.
-At first, I spent hours trying to port two similar projects which used digital mics to using an analog mic.
-I finally bought a digital mic and was able to get the mic to work.
-Just weeks after getting the mic working and learning all about Fast Fourier Transforms and spectograms, Adafruit released the Glasses project below making this easy to port.
+At first, I spent dozens of hours trying to port two similar projects which used digital mics to making it use an analog mic.
+I finally bought a digital mic and was able to get the mic to work using existing code.
+Just weeks after getting the mic working and learning all about Fast Fourier Transforms and spectograms, Adafruit sent out Adabox 020 with the Adafruit EyeLights LED Glasses.
+One of the code sample for the LED glasses was also sound reactive and I was able to port that code to the FeatherWing in just minutes.
 I had never used NeoPixels or the `pixel_framebuf` module before, but once I understood them I was able to get this working.

 ### CircuitPython Code

 To use with the Feather 2040rp Pico and a FeatherWing NeoPixel, the code needed to be updated to remove the `LED_Glasses` module and replaced with `PixelFramebuffer` from the `adafruit_pixel_framebuf` module.
 To someone who has coded for NeoPixels before, this probably seems simple.
 But I've never used NeoPixels and learned a ton.
 (That will probably come in handy later as I already have more projects in my head...)

 Additionally, I reduced the spectrum the microphone listens for as the NeoPixel FeatherWing has less pixels (8x4) than the original code's 13x9 LED matrix.
+I documented the changes on line 141 and also changed lines 45 and 46.

 VIdeo never does LEDs well, but see it in action: